Late effects of pelvic radiotherapy

 Second cancer after pelvic radiotherapy

-Having pelvic radiotherapy may slightly increase your risk of developing a new cancer in the treated area.
-But the benefit of having pelvic radiotherapy outweighs the risk.
-Your doctor or nurse can explain this.
+Having pelvic radiotherapy may slightly increase the risk of a new and different cancer in the treated area.
+This is not the same as secondary cancer, when cancer spreads from where it started.
+The benefit of having pelvic radiotherapy outweighs the risk of second cancer.
+Your doctor or nurse can explain more about this.

 Other types of expert help

 Some people with late effects need help from other specialists.
 Your doctor or nurse can refer you to a specialist if needed.
-For example, you may see the following:
+For example, you may meet with the following healthcare professionals:

 - a gastroenterologist – a doctor who treats problems with the digestive system